 Bere Island’s walkways are incorporated in the larger Beara Way, which extends over the whole of the Beara peninsula, with over 220 kilometres of trails.
-However, Bere island hosts some of the Beara Way’s highlights, with sites of rich military heritage of various eras, as well as spectacular breathtaking scenery of the mainland’s Slieve Miskish and Caha Mountains, unique to Bere’s offshore position.
+However, Bere island hosts some of the Beara Way’s highlights, with sites of rich military heritage of various eras, as well as spectacular and breathtaking scenery of the mainland’s Slieve Miskish and Caha Mountains, unique to Bere Island’s offshore position.

 Walkers are spoilt for choice on Bere Island, with routes of varying difficulty guiding visitors along picturesque byways and through more rugged terrain.